-General information about the availability of informal resolution may be included in the University's responsive communications to reports and/or formal complaints, but informal resolution may only be requested by a party upon or after the filing of a formal complaint.
+General information about the availability of alternative resolution options may be included in the University's responsive communications to reports and/or formal complaints, but alternative resolution may only be requested by a party upon or after the filing of a formal complaint.

-Additionally, both/all parties must provide voluntary, written consent to informal resolution for the University to proceed with facilitating informal resolution; the University may not require or compel any party to participate in an informal resolution process; and informal resolution is never available to resolve allegations that an employee engaged in Title IX sexual harassment towards a student.
+Additionally, both/all parties must provide voluntary, written consent to alternative resolution for the University to proceed with facilitating alternative resolution; the University may not require or compel any party to participate in an alternative resolution process; and alternative resolution is never available to resolve allegations that a faculty or staff employee engaged in Title IX sexual harassment towards a student.

-At any point prior to resolving a matter through informal resolution, any party may withdraw from the informal resolution process and resume the ERP or the Grievance Process (as applicable) with respect to the formal complaint.
-However, once a matter has been resolved through informal resolution, it may not be raised again.
+At any point prior to resolving a matter through alternative resolution, any party may withdraw from the alternative resolution process and resume the ERP or the Grievance Process (as applicable) with respect to the formal complaint.
+However, once a matter has been resolved through alternative resolution, it may not be raised again.

-Informal resolution may be facilitated internally by a trained and qualified University staff member or externally by an outside organization, such as the Center for Conflict Resolution, with logistical support provided by the OEC.
-Parties interested in exploring the possibility of informal resolution should discuss these options with the EDEC or designee.
+Alternative resolution may be facilitated internally by a trained and qualified University employee or externally by an outside organization, such as the Center for Conflict Resolution, with logistical support provided by the OEC.
+Parties interested in exploring the possibility of alternative resolution should discuss these options with the EDEC or assigned investigator.